sarfraznawaz2005/indexer/README.md

 ## Screenshot ##

-When enabled, you will see yellow/green/red box on bottom right.
-Click it to toggle results.
-Box will turn green if it finds there is `key` present in any of queries' execution plan.
-It will turn red if it finds any slow queries denoted by option `slow_time`.
+When enabled, you will see yellow/green/red box on bottom right:

+ - Yellow by default or when queries need to be optimized
+ - Green when total queries count matches optimized queries count.
+ - Red when one or more slow queries found and need to be optimized.

 ![Main Window](https://github.com/sarfraznawaz2005/indexer/blob/master/screenshot.jpg?raw=true)